 Compressive strength of an epoxy is important if the epoxy will be under heavy loads or under a high amount of weight.
 A typical compressive strength value for epoxies is about 10,000psi.
 Specially formulated epoxy materials, such as our EC-1850FT and EC-1850FT-LV, have compressive strength values of over 25,000psi.
 To put into perspective the compressive strength of the highest quality concrete is 5,000psi.

 Flexural strength, also known as bend strength, is the material’s ability to resists deformation (or rapture) under a load.
 A bar of epoxy (or any material) is supported on the sides while a load pressure is applied to the middle.
 The amount of load the epoxy can withstand before fracture or deformation is the flexural strength.

 The peel strength of an adhesive is another type of strength of an adhesive bond.
 It is the average load per unit width of bond line required to part bonded materials where the angle of separation is 180 degrees and separation rate is 6 in/min.
 Generally very high peel strength adhesives have excellent bond to the substrates while having a lower modulus than most epoxy adhesives.
 A semi-flexible adhesive that bonds well tends to have the highest peel strength.
 This is because as the pressure is pulls substrates apart, the adhesive is flexible enough to withstand cracking.

 Epoxyset has a number of high peel strength adhesives designed for high bond strength and crack resistance.
 These products include EB-260, EB-316M, EB-116, and EB-127TC.
-These toughened epoxy adhesives are used in a variety of applications for the aerospace, medical, and industrial markets.
+These toughened epoxy adhesives are used in a variety of applications for the electronics, medical, and industrial markets.